-Thank you for attending the GeoTalks Express webinar, Accessing Online Data in Global Mapper.
+Thank you for attending the GeoTalks Express webinar, Working with Raster Data in Global Mapper.
 Registered attendees for this webinar should have received an email granting access to the recorded presentation posted on our YouTube channel.

 If you are interested in more detailed information on the tools in Global Mapper, including raster data analysis tools, we do offer training classes with hands-on workflows.
 For more information please visit our website or contact our team at email@example.com.